agentframework/agentframework/doc/architecture/decisions/0010-use-agent-to-describe-an-instance-of-class.md

 ## Context

 At very beginning the Domain API to get an instance of class is called `Domain.getAgent`.
-But later i was confused and change to `Domain.getInstance`.
+But later I was confused and change to `Domain.getInstance`.
 Now I realized this mistake and change back to `getAgent` again.

 ## Decision

-An instance of class should called agent in AOP
+An instance of class should call Agent in AOP
+The type of agent should call AgentType

 ## Consequences